 How I Fit My Workout Schedule in My Busy Life

-I’ve noticed that when the topic of working out consistently comes up, I often hear, “I don’t have enough time to work out every day” or “I’m so exhausted when I get home from work, all I can do is watch TV.”
-I honestly used to feel the same way & I thought anyone that works out every day is waaaaaaay too into themselves.
+Everybody has goals and dreams of what they want their bodies to look like.
+You might want to lose weight to become healthier, to look better, or both.
+Maybe you feel weak or know that you could be stronger.
+However, I’ve noticed that when the topic of working out comes up, I often hear, “I don’t have enough time to work out every day” or “I’m so exhausted when I get home from work, all I can do is watch TV.”
+I used to feel the same way & say the same things, thinking that anyone that works out every day is waaaaaaay too into themselves.
 The only people that go to the gym all the time are meatheads that want to look in the mirror all day & housewives with nothing better to do.

-One day I realized that looking down on people who are bettering themselves doesn’t shrink my waistline & jealousy is an ugly look on me.
+One day I realized that looking down on people who are bettering themselves doesn’t shrink my waistline.
+It’s easy to put off the effort we don’t want to put forth by making up excuses and reasons why the people who are doing those things are wrong or self-centered.
 The gym is a tool to get the physical activity that desk jobs and TV shows deprive us of.
-We eat like we’re about to head into hibernation every single day & sit on our butts while doing it, just to wonder why our butts don’t look right in skinny jeans.
+Modern culture has us eating like we’re about to head into hibernation every single day & sitting on our butts while doing it, just to wonder why our butts don’t look right in skinny jeans.
 I got tired of trying to wish my way into the body I want & made the conscious decision to end that phase of my life.
 Starting today, I’m proactive.
 Starting today, I’m moving forward.
 Never again will I see this person in the mirror.

 The conscious decision is the first step and the only way, in my opinion, to make space for fitness in your life.
 You have to want it more than you want a break, more than you want to binge-watch Stranger Things, more than you want to find the bottom of a new bag of chips.

-Once you hit that point in your life, don’t let anything hold you back.
+& that’s the truth of it – there is no magical plan or certain day that everything will fall into place.
+You have to make time.
+You have to consciously decide to – every single day.
+Once you hit that point in your life – where the future you want is worth the effort today – don’t let anything hold you back.
 You have so much more control over yourself and your body than you realize.
 It’s one of the most empowering experiences to see your body change in a positive way and know your hard work is the only thing that made it happen.

 It’s really important to me that I don’t just “lose weight” but I build muscle, strength, & endurance.
 I want to be the best version of myself that I can, & I’ve found that a healthy diet & training is the only path that will get me all of those things.
 Making the decision to change your habits and then following through with that decision changes the way your mind processes information.
 You’ll come to the realization that you’re no longer a slave to whatever was holding you down & you can change anything you want at any time you want.